ghga-de/ghga-metadata-schema/docs/schema_markdown/Submission_sequencing_processes.md

 # Slot: sequencing_processes

-The SequencingProcesses that are part of this submission.
+The Sequencing Processes that are part of this Submission.

 URI: [GHGA:Submission_sequencing_processes](https://w3id.org/GHGA/Submission_sequencing_processes)